M.Ed. in Kinesiology—Athletic Training

 Students are assigned a faculty advisor at the end of the first summer based on mutual interest in a specific research area.
 Each masters student is also assigned a doctoral student mentor from the PhD program in Sports Medicine who shares the common research interest.
 The student’s masters thesis committee also includes at least one other faculty member with expertise in the specific research area.
 The masters thesis is a mentored process that is carried out through the entire length of the program.

 All admitted masters students receive a clinical graduate assistantship that requires them to work clinically at one of our 4 affiliated sites.
-These sites include: UVA Intercollegiate Athletics (10 GA’s), St. Anne’s-Belfield School (2 GA’s), Physical Therapy@ACAC/Monticello or Albemarle High School (2 GA’s), and PT Plus/Western Albemarle High School.
+These sites include: UVA Intercollegiate Athletics (10 GA’s), Charlottesville High School (2 GA’s), Physical Therapy@ACAC/Monticello or Albemarle High School (2 GA’s), and PT Plus/Western Albemarle High School.
 All clinical sites have full-time athletic trainers who provide clinical and professional mentorship to the students.

 Please note that there is no tuition waiver associated with the assistantship - students are responsible for either in-state or out-of-state tuition depending on their Virginia residency status.
 Students are also responsible for their own health insurance costs.